-After taking into account these factors, the NC's views and having weighed the need for Board refreshment against tenure, the Board has considered and determined that each of the 2IDs be regarded as Independent Directors of the Company, notwithstanding having served beyond 9 years.
+After taking into account these factors, the NC's views and having weighed the need for Board refreshment against tenure, the Board has considered and determined that each of Mr. Lim and Mr. Shee be regarded as Independent Directors of the Company, notwithstanding having served beyond 9 years.

-4.5 Retirement and Re-appointment at 2020 AGM
+4.5 Retirement and Re-appointment at the 2021 AGM